First of the Summer Wine

 First of the Summer Wine is a British sitcom written by Roy Clarke that aired on BBC1.
-The pilot originally aired on 3 January 1988, and the first series of episodes followed on 4 September 1988.
+The pilot originally aired on 3 January 1988, and the first series of episodes followed from 4 September 1988.
 The show ran for two series of six episodes each, with the final episode airing on 8 October 1989.
 The pilot episode was produced and directed by Gareth Gwenlan.
 Both series of episodes were produced and directed by Mike Stephens.
-The BBC has never shown repeats of the show, although repeats do occasionally appear in the UK on Gold.
+The show has never been repeated by the BBC but has occasionally been repeated on Gold.
 The show was broadcast in Australia on the Australian Broadcasting Corporation network in the early 1990s.

 First of the Summer Wine is a prequel to Clarke's long running show, Last of the Summer Wine, portraying the youth of the principal characters from the mother show in the months leading up to World War II.
 With the possibility of war hanging over them, the young men and women enjoy their youth while trying to find a place for themselves in the world.
 The show used young, mostly unknown actors to play the characters, with only two actors from the original series making an appearance in the prequel.

 Production

-With the success of Last of the Summer Wine, the BBC approved a new series which Roy Clarke would carry over characters of the original show.
-With the new series, Clarke hoped to show the lives of his characters as they were in the "first summer" of their lives, as opposed to the last summer depicted in Last of the Summer Wine.
+With the success of Last of the Summer Wine, the BBC approved a new series by which Roy Clarke would carry over characters of the original show.
+With the new series, Clarke hoped to show the lives of his characters as they were in the "first summer" of their lives, as opposed to the "last summer" depicted in Last of the Summer Wine.
 While there would still be the "shadow of the Grim Reaper" hanging over them, this time it would be because of World War II, not due to their old age.

 For the new series, Clarke used mostly young, inexperienced actors to fill the roles of the characters carried over from the original series.
 The actors were required to mimic the vocal characteristics and mannerisms already established in Last of the Summer Wine to create a continuity between the two series.

 The show features much 1920s and 1930s music, which adds to the nostalgic feel of the show.
 The theme tune is "Sweet and Lovely", sung by Al Bowlly, accompanied by Roy Fox and his Band.
 The recording was made in London on 18 September 1931.